SSHX Documentation

 Mental Model

-Think of sshx as a safer one-shot remote operation helper, not a shell replacement and not a remote orchestration platform.
+Think of sshx as a remote execution primitive in an agent’s toolbox, not an interactive shell replacement and not a desired-state or workflow orchestration platform.

 |